 To create a trading strategy, you can edit several fields for each position:

-- Underlying Price – To change the Evaluation Price of the underlying security, simply type a number in the text-entry field.
+- Underlying Price – To change the Target Price of the security, simply type a number in the text-entry field.
 This allows you to view how price changes will influence the Net Greeks and P/L.

-- Expiration Date – To see how time to expiration affects the potential profitability, use the text-entry field or select the calendar icon and choose a date to change the expiration.
+- Expiration Date – To see how time to expiration affects the Net Greeks and P/L, use the text-entry field or select the calendar icon and choose a date to change the expiration.

-- Historical Volatility Change – To change the volatility assumption, use the HV dropdown to select a historical volatility or select Custom to enter a percentage change in volatility that you would like to have calculated.
+- Historical Volatility – To change the volatility assumption, use the HV dropdown to select a historical volatility or select Custom to enter a volatility percentage for use in the calculation of probability of profit.

 Profit/Loss Table and Interactive Chart

-In the middle of the page is a quote for the underlying stock or ETF you are modeling, plus a table summarizing the potential profits or losses given various price points.
-The table displays information based on today's date, as well as the other values you've entered.
-If you would like to simulate your break-even(s) at expiration, set Expiration Date to the current day.
+In the middle of the page is a quote for the security you are modeling, plus a table summarizing the potential profits or losses given various price points.
+The table displays information based on today’s date, as well as the other values you’ve entered.
+If you would like to simulate your break-even(s) at expiration, set Target Date to the expiration date of the contract(s).

 Once the strategy is entered into the calculator, a chart displaying profit and loss information based on the current day's date will appear automatically.
 Use the View dropdown to switch from a Profit/Loss graph to the Greeks and also include or exclude expired options in your evaluations.
 Select the magnifying glass zoom control to zoom in or out on a particular area.

-We calculate the theoretical values using the Black-Scholes model, based on your evaluation criteria.
+We calculate the theoretical values using an enhanced Binomial Tree pricing model, based on your evaluation criteria.
 Then, we summarize the Profit/Loss information for all legs of a strategy, and show the total values.
 (The Profit/Loss chart will display a zero Profit/Loss for the current stock price.)